-The CA has launched its campaign to reduce the existential impact of Brexit on British small boat cruisers wanting to voyage extensively in European waters, including inland waterways.
+In 2021 the CA launched its 180-Day campaign, in an attempt to reduce the impact of Brexit on British small boat cruisers wanting to voyage extensively in European waters, including inland waterways.
+We continue to lobby MPs, Governmental Groups and EU representatives, along with other bodies and organisations adversely affected by the impact of the Schengen 90/180 rule.

 The 90-day issue – The Schengen area rules